hola2soa/StyleMoonCat/README.md

 gem stylemooncat
 ```

-Run it from the command line:
+1.Run it from the command line:
 ```
 $ stylemooncat #{category} #{page} #{keyword} #{price_from} #{price_to}
 ```